isomerpages/govtech-corp/media/technews/_posts/2017-09-20-post-Engineering innovation with passion.md

 <p>“We have many tie-ups with tertiary institutions such as the universities,
 polytechnics and Institutes of Technical Education, so there’s always a healthy influx of new people who have many fresh ideas,” said Mr Ng.</p>
-<p>“Some of them can be bit naive, which is actually a good thing!
+<p>“Some of them can be bit naïve, which is actually a good thing!
 They keep
 the rest of us on our toes and make things interesting.”</p>
 <p>Even as HT welcomes new faces to invigorate its own culture, its mentoring
 of students also benefits society.</p>